eksl/Wheres_my_money/README.md

 - Improve layout

 ## To improve
-- Store data summary for each month (Why I didn't do it before? :))
+- Store data summary for each month (Why I didn't do it before?)